Which Sportmix Premium Dry Recipes Get

 Even when you consider the protein-boosting effect of the flaxseed in this recipe and the corn gluten meal contained in another, this looks like the profile of a kibble containing a notable amount of meat.

-Sportmix Premium Dog Food is a grain-based dry kibble using a moderate amount of generic meat and chicken by-product meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+Sportmix Premium is a plant-based dog food using a moderate amount of chicken by-product or generic meat meals as its main sources of animal protein, thus earning the brand 2 stars.